derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   ![](images/200/57.1.png)

 - You will replace lines **2, 4, 6, and 7** with the values from the OCI Console, referring to the following screenshot for where to find them.

   ![](images/200/17.png)

-- As an exmaple, Your terraform.tfvars file should now appear similar to the image shown below:
+- As an example, Your terraform.tfvars file should now appear similar to the image shown below:

   ![](images/200/57.2.png)